IHE/SNIF/SNIF-Whitepaper.md

 The Consumer is responsible for queries based on connectivity details, and retrieval of SNIF meeting query criteria.
-Queries would be based on data elements described in the data model in Section 4.6.2.
+Queries would be based on data elements described in the SNIF Contents Data Model.

 For example, a Protocol Manager could be grouped with SNIF Content Consumer in order to retrieve connectivity details for Modality actors